 Once a lab recognizes the need to change to remain viable and profitable, the next step is for that lab to look internally to establish goals and objectives.

-LigoLab gives forward-thinking laboratories the tools to successfully negotiate these challenging times while also separating itself from other laboratory solutions in the following ways:
+LigoLab gives forward-thinking clinical laboratories and pathology groups the tools to successfully negotiate these challenging times while also separating itself from other laboratory information system solutions in the following ways:

-- The LigoLab LIS & RCM Operating Platform is flexible and can be easily configured to meet the unique needs of any lab.
+- The LigoLab LIS & RCM Informatics Platform is flexible and can be easily configured to meet the unique needs of any clinical lab or pathology group.

-- LigoLab clients can easily add embedded elements of the comprehensive laboratory operating platform (LIS & RCM) to their operations at any time without the need for additional servers, hardware, middleware, or interfaces.
-The full suite is available to them on day one, positioning them to scale quickly by adding new modules and new tests as their business grows.
+- LigoLab clients can easily add embedded elements of the comprehensive laboratory informatics platform (LIS & RCM) to their operations at any time without the need for additional servers, hardware, middleware, or interfaces.
+The full suite of applications is available to them from day one, positioning them to scale quickly by adding new modules and new tests as their business grows.

-- Unlike traditional vendors, LigoLab doesn’t require capital-intensive or prohibitive upfront licensing fees – instead, it invests in long-term relationships with its customers through an aligned transactional pricing model.
-Through shared risk, LigoLab and its partner labs grow together.
+- Unlike traditional LIS vendors, LigoLab doesn’t require capital-intensive or prohibitive upfront licensing fees – instead, it invests in long-term relationships with its customers through an aligned transactional pricing model.
+Through shared risk and reward, LigoLab and its partner labs grow together.

-Laboratories using outdated processes and legacy laboratory billing systems are being left behind because the old systems lack a foundational link and all of the advantages that come with it.
+Laboratories using outdated RCM tools and legacy lab billing systems are being left behind because the old laboratory billing solutions lack a foundational link and all of the advantages that come with it.